cbshearer/get-VTFileReport/README.md

 ## The following information is returned on the screen

 - Resource: the sha256 of what was submitted.
-- Scan date: last date the resource was scanned
+- Scan date: last date the resource was scanned.
-- Positives: Number of positive results - if there are 1 or more positives, the number is returned in magenta.
+- Positives: Number of positive results.
-- Total: Number of engines that have scanned the file
+- Total: Number of engines that have scanned the file.
-- Permalink: Link to VT to see more information
+- Permalink: Link to VT to see more information.
 - Percent: Percent of positive results.
-If there are 1 or more positives, the number is returned in magenta.